MareStare/twai/src/configurations/sampling.md

 There isn't a true best sampler.
 It usually makes sense to try different sampling configurations to see which one improves your image.

 I usually use converging samplers to get some guarantee about the final image shape, because I like fast experimentation with lower number of sampling steps.
-Howeveer, some people prefer the randomness of the ancestral samplers.
+However, some people prefer the randomness of the ancestral samplers.

 Generally speaking, the most popular samplers are `DMP2M++ Karras`, `Euler` and `Euler a`.